Seahawks cut Carlos Dunlap and Kerry Hyder in latest defensive moves

-In continuing to remake their defensive line as they adjust their personnel to more fully go with a 3-4 scheme, the Seahawks on Friday released veterans Carlos Dunlap and Kerry Hyder while reaching agreement so sign Quinton Jefferson, who played for Seattle from 2016-19.
+In continuing to remake their defensive line as they adjust their personnel to more fully go with a 3-4 scheme in 2022, the Seahawks on Friday released veterans Carlos Dunlap II and Kerry Hyder while reaching agreement to bring back Quinton Jefferson, who played for Seattle from 2016-19.

 The Seahawks officially announced the releases of Dunlap and Hyder Friday afternoon and a league source confirmed the expected signing of Jefferson.

-Dunlap led the Seahawks with 8.5 sacks last season, including eight in the final six games.
+Dunlap led the Seahawks with 8.5 sacks last season, including seven in the final four games.
 But both Dunlap and Hyder are viewed as better fits in a 4-3 scheme while the Seahawks are expected to more fully embrace the 3-4 this season under first-year defensive coordinator Clint Hurtt.

 And while Dunlap finished the season with a flourish, he went through a midseason stretch where he didn’t play much — just 11 snaps combined in games in games against Washington and San Francisco — and voiced his frustration a few times that he was being asked to play different roles much of the year than he had in the past, specifically in being asked to drop into coverage regularly.